jason-weirather/gonk-diffusers-api/README.md

 ### Authentication
-To enable API authentication, set the `IMAGE_SLINGER_API_KEY` environment variable and start the server with the `--require-auth` flag.
+To enable API authentication, set the `GONK_DIFFUSERS_API_KEY` environment variable and start the server with the `--require-auth` flag.

 ### API Documentation
 Access the interactive API documentation by navigating to `http://localhost:8000/docs`.